 - Must always face the opposite direction from the middle of the circuit board (if you want the edge to be beveled)

-On a board, the gold/edge finger plating process is performed after the application of the solder mask and before the surface finish.
+On a board, the edge finger plating process is performed after the application of the solder mask and before the surface finish.
 The plating process involves the following steps:

 Nickel plating

-Firstly, 0.004 to 0.008 mils of nickel is plated onto the connector edges of the fingers.
+Firstly, 0.004 to 0.008 mil of nickel is plated onto the connector edges of the fingers.

 Gold plating

-Later, 0.04 to 0.08 mils of hard gold is plated over the nickel.
+Later, 0.04 to 0.08 mil of hard gold is plated over the nickel.
 The gold is usually mixed with cobalt for increasing the surface resistance.

 Edge beveling

 Edge beveling is a process of creating a transitional edge between two faces of a circuit board, generally performed on the outer edge of the board.
 Beveling allows for smoother insertion into other PCB sockets.
-The edge connection pins are called gold/edge fingers as they are gold plated and some of them are grouped in parallel.
-For gold/edge fingers the following options available:
+The edge connection pins are called gold fingers as they are gold-plated and some of them are grouped in parallel.
+They are available in the following versions:

 The depth or residual thickness of the beveling can be calculated using the geometry shown below: